 We will practice skills and techniques in treatment to help manage your individual concerns.
 Art and relaxation skills are integrated into session at times to encourage a holistic treatment approach.

 I provide art therapy and traditional talk therapy to all ages.
 Art therapy interventions provide information and insight beyond our spoken language.
 I specialize in treating anxiety, depression, and trauma.
 I also enjoy helping clients identify strengths, passions, interests, and goals.
 I love working with young individuals who are open to exploring their identities and roles in this world.
 Furthermore, the therapeutic work between Mothers and Daughters is also a passion of mine, helping both parties resolve misunderstandings and strengthen their relationship.

 I also provide Child Parent Psychotherapy to parents or caregivers with children under the age of 6, who have experienced trauma.
 The method treats the relationship between child and caregiver, focusing on understanding, compassion, and growth through play and processing.

 Mary Judd-Pechie, M.Ed, MSSW, LICSW

-Master’s Degrees are in Rehabilitation Counseling (1984) and Social Work (1996), both from Springfield College, Springfield, MA.
-Mary participates in ongoing training in these areas: Trauma Informed Treatments, Mindfulness Based Stress Reduction and Mindful Self Compassion (Copper Beech Institute) and Oncology Social Work Practice.
+Her Master’s Degrees are in Rehabilitation Counseling (1984) and Social Work (1996), both from Springfield College, Springfield, MA.
+Mary participates in ongoing training in these areas: Trauma Informed Treatments, Mindfulness Based Stress Reduction and Mindful Self Compassion, and the care and treatment of Active Military personnel.